desertbit/glue/README.md

 </script>
 ```

 ### Server

-**Note:** If the socket Read method is not used, the socket read buffer will block as soon as it is full!
+#### Read Event

-Always read from the socket or call the DiscardRead method once during initialization to disable reads from the socket.
+Read data from the socket with a read event function.

 ```go